codacy/docs/docs/release-notes/self-hosted/self-hosted-v1.5.0-for-kubernetes.md

 -    Added support for Gosec, the Golang Security Checker, as a [client-side tool](../../related-tools/client-side-tools.md)
 -    It's now possible to add repositories to Codacy programmatically with the new API v3 endpoint [addRepository](https://app.codacy.com/api/api-docs#addrepository) (CY-1877)
--    Improved the repositories list page to streamline adding new repositories and display metrics for each repository (CY-1847)
 -    Streamlined the configuration of Git providers and improved the onboarding flow that guides the user while performing the initial Codacy setup.
 (CY-468)
 -    Added support for GitLab Enterprise synced organizations (CY-68)